jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 ### Create a GitHub repository and clone it locally

-If you're an experienced Git & GitHub user, feel free to do this step the way you normally would!

 0. Change to the parent directory where you want to work, e.g.

    ```bash